SC Corinthians Paulista: History

 At the beginning of the 1950s Corinthians made history in the São Paulo Championship.
 In 1951, the team composed of Carbone, Cláudio, Luisinho, Baltasar and Mário scored 103 goals in thirty matches of the São Paulo Championship, registering an average of 3.43 per game.
 Carbone was the top goal-scorer of the competition with 30 goals.
 The club would also win the São Paulo Championships of 1952 and 1954.
 In this same decade, Corinthians were champions three times of the Rio-São Paulo Championship (1950, 1953 and 1954), the tournament that was becoming most important in the country with the increased participation of the greatest clubs from the two most important footballing states in the country.

 In 1953, in a championship in Venezuela, Corinthians won the Small Cup of the World, a championship that many consider as a precursor of the Worldwide Championship of Clubs.
 On the occasion, Corinthians, substituting for Vasco da Gama, went to Caracas, the Venezuelan capital and recorded six consecutive victories against Roma (1–0 and 3–1), Barcelona (3–2 and 1–0) and Selection of Caracas (2–1 and 2–0).
 The club would also win the Cup of the Centenary of São Paulo, in the same year (1954).

 Rivellino, considered by many the greatest Corinthians' player of all time.

 After the triumphs in the São Paulo Championship and the Rio-São Paulo of 1954, Corinthians had a lengthy title drought.
-During this time a key player was Rivellino who was part of Brazil’s World Cup winning team of 1970.
+During this time a key player was Rivellino who was part of Brazil's World Cup winning team of 1970.

 The breakthrough finally came when they won the São Paulo state championship in 1977, breaking a string of 23 years without a major title.

+In that era, Vicente Matheus was his famous Corinthians presidente.

 Under the leadership of Sócrates, Wladimir and Casagrande, Corinthians were the first Brazilian club in which players decided about concentração, a common Brazilian practice where the football players were locked up in a hotel days before a game, and discussed politics.
 (In the early 1980s, military dictatorship, after two decades, ended in Brazil).
 In 1982, before the election of government of São Paulo State, the team wore a kit with the words: "DIA 15 VOTE" (Vote on 15th), trying to motivate the biggest number of fans to vote.